 One notable example of group litigation is the lawsuit against Volkswagen – otherwise known as the diesel emissions scandal or ‘dieselgate’.

 Further investigations revealed the widespread use of defeat devices by Volkswagen and other car manufacturers.
-Eventually, Volkswagen agreed to a £193 million settlement for affected vehicles, but emissions cases against other car manufacturers are still ongoing – including in the UK.
+Eventually, Volkswagen agreed to a £193 million settlement in the UK, but emissions cases against other car manufacturers are still ongoing.

 This scandal highlighted the widespread impact of corporate malfeasance on the environment and public health.
-However, the subsequent group litigations did force positive change.
-In addition to the tightening of emission regulations across the world, decarbonisation is now central to Volkswagen and other manufacturers’ strategies, with companies embracing clean, e-mobility technology.
+However, the subsequent group litigations forced positive change, accelerating scrutiny of emissions testing and corporate compliance across multiple jurisdictions.

 Mis-selling of financial products